Assassination of Rehavam Ze'evi: Claim of responsibility

-The PFLP claimed responsibility for the assassination and stated that it was carried out as a revenge for the killing of the PFLP leader Abu Ali Mustafa in August 2001.
+The PFLP claimed responsibility for the assassination and stated that it was carried out as a revenge for the assassination of the PFLP leader Abu Ali Mustafa in August 2001.
 Rabah Muhana, a senior PFLP official, said "The Israelis killed one prominent leader and Mr Ze'evi is one of those who have very, very right-wing points of view on discrimination – he wants to deport Palestinians and he is with the most severe terrorism against the Palestinians".

 Ze'evi's funeral

 The assassination of Ze'evi was a shock to the Israeli public and left a lasting impression on many Israelis.
 Thousands of people attended the funeral of Ze'evi that took place a day after the assassination, at the Mount Herzl cemetery in Jerusalem, where Ze'evi was buried.
 President Moshe Katsav and Prime Minister Ariel Sharon eulogized Ze'evi at his funeral.